 9. Use the "Half-Price" Evening Rule

-Many supermarkets mark down perishables (meat, sushi, bakery) after 5 PM.
+Many supermarket chains mark down perishables (meat, sushi, bakery) after 5 PM.
 Go late once a week to stock up-then freeze what you won't use in 2 days.

 10. Let Technology Do the Comparing

 Manually checking prices across Countdown, New World, and Pak'nSave takes time-and you'll miss deals.
-With NZ Grocery Saver, you see real-time prices from your preferred stores in one place.
+With the NZ Grocery Saver grocery app, you see real-time prices from your preferred grocery stores in NZ in one place.
 Save $50 effortlessly.

-These aren't theoretical tips-they're habits used daily by real Kiwi families.
+These aren't theoretical tips-they're habits used daily by real Kiwi families shopping at NZ grocery stores.
 And the best part?
 You don't need coupons, apps full of ads, or complicated systems.
-Just awareness, planning, and the right tools.
+Just awareness, planning, and the right tools for your New Zealand grocery shopping.